Barbuda Ocean Club aligns with nature to build a community that is environmentally, socially and economically resilient.

 Sea Turtle Monitoring

 Three threatened species of sea turtles nest on Barbuda shores.
 BOC learned that there was no consistent monitoring program on the island and immediately started a program as one of our flagship environmental efforts.
 Now in its second year, the program has hired and trained members of the local community who run a scientifically advanced GPS/GIS based monitoring program.
-This year the program joined the international widecast tagging effort (run through U. West Indies) with two or our local turtle team now qualified in sea turtle tagging.
+This year the program joined the international widecast tagging effort (run through U. West Indies).
+The full report will be available soon, and we'll post the document on the website.

 Storm Surge Analyses